ludejun/rn-vconsole-panel/readme.md

-A Logger that runs on the device is the same as the chrome console or [vConsole](https://github.com/Tencent/vConsole). rn-vconsole can log the Console, Network, Router Stack, Storage, System Info automatic.
+A Logger that runs on the device is the same as the chrome console or [vConsole](https://github.com/Tencent/vConsole). rn-vconsole-panel can log the Console, Network, Router Stack, Storage, System Info automatic.

 ## Features